ConorOW/ENIGMA-PD_TBSS_Container/README.md

 # ENIGMA-DTI Preprocessing & TBSS Container

 ## Introduction
-This document lays out the steps necessary to run a basic ENIGMA-DTI TBSS pipeline, which runs preprocessing, tensor fitting and tract-based spatial statistics, using 4 shell scripts and a Singularity image.
-The final step will copy all of the TBSS metrics for each subject to a central folder “USC_FINAL” which can be shared with USC.
+This document lays out the steps necessary to run a basic ENIGMA-DTI TBSS pipeline, running preprocessing, tensor fitting and tract-based spatial statistics.
+This is done using 4 shell scripts and a Singularity image.
+The final step will copy all of the TBSS metrics for each subject to a central folder “USC_FINAL” which can be shared with USC, along with the covariates file which you should fill out.

 ## Setup
 Go into a location on your computer where you have all of the subject folders you want to analyze.
 It should look something like this: